 Recent shows in 2016 include Julie Mehretu: The Addis Show, a solo exhibition at the Modern Art Museum Gebre Kristos Desta Center, Addis Ababa, Ethiopia, organized in conjunction with the Desta Center and the United States Embassy, and curated by Dagmawi Woubshet (PhD), and Hoodnyx, Voodoo and Stelae at Marian Goodman Gallery, New York.

 A solo exhibition of Mehretu’s work, organized by Serralves Museum of Contemporary Art, Porto, Portugal, opened in May 2017 and will travel to Centro Botín, Santander, Spain, in October 2017.

 Lead support for Julie Mehretu is provided by Carolyn and Preston Butcher.
 Major support is provided by Agnes Gund and the Evelyn and Walter Haas, Jr. Fund.
-Generous support is provided by Ethan Beard and Wayee Chu, Gay-Lynn and Robert Blanding, Adam and Katherine Clammer, Robert S. Fisher, Jessica and Jason Moment, Diana Nelson and John Atwater, Denise Littlefield Sobel, Susan and Jim Swartz, Pat Wilson, and Sonya Yu and Zachary Lara.
-Additional support is provided by Alka and Ravin Agrawal, Dolly and George Chammas, and Concepción S. and Irwin Federman.
+Generous support is provided by Ethan Beard and Wayee Chu, Gay-Lynn and Robert Blanding, Adam and Katherine Clammer, Concepción S. and Irwin Federman, Robert S. Fisher, Jessica and Jason Moment, Diana Nelson and John Atwater, Denise Littlefield Sobel, Susan and Jim Swartz, Pat Wilson, and Sonya Yu and Zachary Lara.
+Additional support is provided by Alka and Ravin Agrawal and Dolly and George Chammas.

 HOWL, eon (I, II) is commissioned by the San Francisco Museum of Modern Art, and is a promised gift of Helen and Charles Schwab.